Some New Non-binary Quantum Codes from One-generator Quasi-cyclic Codes: Introduction

 3pt

-Symplectic self-orthogonal quasi-cyclic (QC) codes have not only proven themselves to be an excellent family for constructing new linear codes, but they have also become pivotal in constructing numerous new binary quantum codes.
-The study of quantum code construction from QC codes began recently after the work of Galindo et al. \cite{Gal}, where the authors studied a specific class of 2-generator QC codes using Euclidean, Hermitian, and symplectic structures of QC codes.
-Following this, Lv et al. \cite{Q3, Q2} and Guan et al. \cite{Q4, Q1} constructed many record-breaking binary quantum codes utilizing the symplectic structure of QC codes.
-Additionally, explicit dual generators of QC codes have been studied in \cite{QC,iitr}.
+Symplectic self-orthogonal quasi-cyclic (QC) codes have proven to be an excellent family not only for constructing new linear codes but also for constructing numerous new binary QEECs.
+The study of QECCs construction from QC codes gained momentum following the work of Galindo et al.\ \cite{Gal}, where the authors studied a specific class of $2$-generator QC codes using Euclidean, Hermitian, and symplectic inner products.
+Subsequently, Lv et al.\ \cite{Q3, Q2} and Guan et al.\ \cite{Q4, Q1} constructed several record-breaking binary quantum codes by exploiting the symplectic structure of QC codes.
+Explicit dual generators of QC codes have been studied in \cite{QC, iitr}.

-3pt The motivation for this study is to examine the necessary and sufficient conditions for symplectic self-orthogonality and the symplectic dual-containing condition in a simplified form that applies to the general version of quasi-cyclic codes.
-While some specific forms have been previously studied in the literature, we aim to encompass all these forms, provide a simpler, more general version, and demonstrate that our approach can construct new codes with record-breaking parameters.
+3pt The motivation for this work is to derive necessary and sufficient conditions for the symplectic self-orthogonality and the symplectic dual-containing property in a unified and simplified form that applies to general quasi-cyclic codes.
+While specific forms have been studied previously in the literature, we aim to subsume these as special cases, provide a simpler and more general formulation, and demonstrate that our approach yields new codes with record-breaking parameters.
 3pt

 This paper is organized as follows.
 In Section 2, we present the basics of linear codes and quasi-cyclic codes.
 In Section 3, we study one-generator quasi-cyclic codes and present the symplectic self-orthogonality condition over finite fields.
 Section 4 focuses on two-generator quasi-cyclic codes, showing both the symplectic self-orthogonality condition and the symplectic dual-containing condition for the general form of two-generator quasi-cyclic codes over finite fields.
 In Section 5, we construct new quantum codes with record-breaking parameters based on our study.
 Finally in Section 6, we conclude our work giving further research problems.